Hitting forbidden induced subgraphs on bounded treewidth graphs

 We would like to mention that the approach used in the algorithm of Theorem~\ref{thm:algo-Is} does not seem to be easily applicable to the colorful version of the problem.
 Indeed, the colored version of Lemma~\ref{chordal_Ih-free} fails: removing a clique from a $\sigma$-$I_h$-free chordal graph does not necessarily yield a $\sigma$-$I_{h-1}$-free chordal graph, and the inductive argument does not apply.

-To conclude this section, note that, as for any graph $H$ and any instance $(G,\sigma)$ of \textsc{Colorful $H$-IS-Deletion}, any edge between two vertices $u,v$ with $\sigma(u)=\sigma(v)$ can be safely deleted without affecting the instance, the \textsc{Colorful $K_2$-IS-Deletion} problem is equivalent to computing a minimum vertex cover in a bipartite graph, which can be done in polynomial time.
+To conclude this section, note that, for any graph $H$ and any instance $(G,\sigma)$ of \textsc{Colorful $H$-IS-Deletion}, any edge between two vertices $u,v$ with $\sigma(u)=\sigma(v)$ can be safely deleted without affecting the instance.
+Hence, if $H=K_2$ we can assume that the input graph is bipartite, and therefore the \textsc{Colorful $K_2$-IS-Deletion} problem (where the goal is to hit all edges) is equivalent to computing a minimum vertex cover in a bipartite graph, which can be done in polynomial time.
 Similarly, the \textsc{Colorful $I_2$-IS-Deletion} problem can also be solved in polynomial time, by computing a minimum vertex cover in the bipartite complement of the input graph.
 This is in sharp contrast to the uncolored version, where both problems are \NP-hard~\cite{LeYa80}.